 Bank savings and 30% ruling.
 Foreign bank accounts.
 What to declare?

-Dear Arjan, I've been living in the Netherlands for almost 6 years, and worked for the same company since my arrival.
-I qualify for the 30% ruling, and my employer informed me that there will be no change to my 30% status.
-I've built up some savings here since arriving, and kept this amount in my Dutch bank account.
+I have been living in the Netherlands for almost 3 years, and worked for the same company since my arrival.
+I have the 30% ruling.
+I have built up some savings here since arriving, and kept this amount in my Dutch bank account.
 I therefore pay tax in the Netherlands on this each year.
 If I now send some of the savings abroad, do I still have to declare the sent abroad amount in the annual tax return?